 In 1979, Hamilton made a comeback to the big screen with his appearance as Count Dracula in the horror spoof Love at First Bite.
 In 1981's Zorro, the Gay Blade he played the title role.
 For one season in 1985, Hamilton enjoyed a brief stint on the prime time series Dynasty, where he played a ruthless movie producer.
 Five years later, director Francis Ford Coppola cast Hamilton as Al Pacino’s high-profile lawyer in The Godfather, Part III (1990).

-The George and Alana Show.
+In the early ‘90s, the struggling actor maintained his affluent lifestyle by launching a line of skin products that were sold via the QVC network.
+In 1995, he partnered with his former wife Alana to introduce their own short-lived talk show, The George and Alana Show.
 Hamilton has also enjoyed frequent appearances on the morning show Live!
 With Regis and Kathie Lee, where he served as temporary co-host during Philbin’s absence.

 Most recently he appeared as a financier in A&E's four-hour miniseries P.T.
 Barnum (1999).
 Based on the life of the founder of the famed circus, the series premiered in October of 1999 and featured Beau Bridges in the title role.

 Throughout his career (which includes over 80 movie and television shows), Hamilton came to be known as the perpetually tanned leading man of the big and small screen.
 In Hamilton's most recent project, he collaborated with Merv Griffin to produce an autobiographical film that focuses on his childhood.
 He is also set to release the film Off Key (2001), which pairs Hamilton with Danny Aiello and Joe Mantegna as a trio of opera singers who are reunited by a wedding 10 years after their own stormy breakup.